HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 Nature-based solutions are among the go-to options in fighting climate change and REDD+ always comes on top of the list.
 Individuals and organizations alike tend to prefer this solution while critics continue to doubt its credibility in reducing carbon emissions.

-So, to help you clarify confusions surrounding REDD+ and its corresponding emissions reduction claims, or popularly known as carbon credits, we’re going to talk about the essence of this program.
+So, to help you clarify the confusion surrounding REDD+ and its corresponding emissions reduction claims, popularly known as carbon credits, we’re going to talk about the essence of this program.

 From its origin to its current role in protecting our world’s forests as well as the challenges it faces, this article will explain REDD+ and everything that comes along with its successful implementation.